 What stands out most to me, however, is how the treatise begins.
 Employing strong rhetoric, Cutler addresses what he calls the “enemies of monopoly of brain-product”:

 (1)Â ThereÂ is a certain class of persons, who look upon the protection which the law throws around the offspring of a man’s brain as an unjust monopoly, an invasion of the liberty of the subject.
 These would-be lavish givers of other people’s property are more numerous, and in some cases more influential, than one would suppose in an enlightened age when, to use the often quoted language of Lord Chancellor Brougham, ” the schoolmaster is abroad.”
 2See the New York Times for an explanation of this saying.
 Their policy is not dissimilar from, though fraught with far wider mischief than that of the opponents of the game-laws.
 3According to Dr. Marjorie Bloy, “TheÂ Game Laws of 1816 limited the hunting of game to landowners: pheasant, partridge, hares and rabbits.
 The penalty for poaching â€”Â or even being found in possession of a net at night â€”Â wasÂ transportation for 7 years.
 The enclosure movement had enabled landowners to extend their parks and warrens, but had deprived villagers of common land from which to net/trap extra meat, to supplement poor diet they could afford on low wages.”
-The attacks of both assailants of the rights of property like other socialistic believers in the axiom “la propriÃ©tÃ© est le vol” 4 are suicidal, and would result in the slaughter of the bird which lays the golden eggs.
+The attacks of both assailants of the rights of property like other socialistic believers in the axiom “la propriÃ©tÃ© est le vol” 4“Property is theft” â€”Â Pierre-Joseph Proudhon. are suicidal, and would result in the slaughter of the bird which lays the golden eggs.
 Instead of getting cheap music of a good class, the abettors of the pirates will end by stopping the production of all works of genius and even of popular ones.

 (2) This argument is too familiar to need development.
 If the allies of the notorious pirate of musical publications have minds so constituted that they cannot see the inevitable result of withdrawing protection from producers of “thoughts that burn,” no reasoning of the present writer on the old lines would convince such onesided and narrow thinkers.
 There is, however, another form of argument derived from the mode in whichÂ copyright sprang up; an evolution founded on the absolute necessity for intervention by the legislature to prevent a scramble for “no man’s property,” in the region of idea-creation; a necessity resembling that which gave rise to the laws giving validity to testamentary documents.
 If it be found necessary in the interests of society, and if it is not a vicious monopoly, to allow a man by making a will to withdraw his goods and chattels after his death from the clutches of the strongest and least scrupulous citizens, there is no impropriety in following an analogous course, and protecting what is often more precious than money, brain product.

 (3) Sympathisers with the street buccaneers who carry out the principle “non vobis mellificates apes” 5Roughly, “bees make honey not for themselves.”
 From Virgil. and fatten upon the pastures which industrious publishers have cultivated and enriched by the sweat of their brow and the money from their purse, think that musicalÂ copyrightÂ sprung into life, the offspring of a few wealthy publishers, nursed by the advocates in Parliament of those interested wire pullers; and that it is only the apathy of an ignorant and lazy public which allows it to live.
 The reverse is the fact.
 Topsy’s mode of accounting for the existence ofÂ stupendousÂ London, “I suppose it growed,” applies toÂ copyright.
 6I believe this is a reference to the character of Topsy from the novel Uncle Tom’s Cabin and the resulting expression “it growed like Topsy.”
 It is not necessary to enlarge upon the state of society prior to the reign of Queen Anne, 7I.e., prior to the Statute of Anne, considered the first modern copyright law. when not only the musical art was at a low ebb, but means of multiplying copies of a musical piece were in their infancy; theft was not attractive, street pirates were unknown in those halcyon days.
 Then men began to suspect that music, following on to the heels of literary composition, had a value, both intrinsic and pecuniary.
 The theft of a MS. 8MS. = manuscript. musical composition containing often matter of national, nay, of European interest, was a crime, and punishable as such; and police-protection was accorded to this sort of property.
 Then it came to be held that even where a felonious intention or act was wanting, as in the case of an executor, borrower, or other person becoming possessed of, or obtaining access to aÂ MS. by legal means, such person should be restrained by the court fromÂ illegally publishing the contents of such MS. or otherwise dealing with it so as to encroach upon the rights of the author; and performance in public, and under certain circumstances in private, of a piece of music or a dramatic piece not communicated to the public by the composer or author, would be subject to the same rule.

 (4) The right to recover an unpublished MS. or to restrain publication or multiplication of copies of it or performance, was and is unrestricted in point of time,Â and remains for ever unless interrupted by some act of acquiescence by the proprietor amounting to “leave and license” to interfere with his rights or some part of them.

 (5) These rights to protection for valuable property sprang up by degrees and as it were, spontaneously, and were due to no envious invention of avaricious publishers; they took root in the natural sense of justice and necessity, to avoid confusion and literary anarchy.
 The same deep-seated motives caused the legislature to intervene, and to crystallise the unwritten law by several Statutes, which the writer abstains from referring to in detail, as the measures in question were all repealed, and the wholeÂ copyrightÂ law relating to Great Britain was dealt with (or purported to be so) by the Act of 1842Â herein referred to as “TheÂ CopyrightÂ Amendment Act.”
 9The Copyright Act 1842 extended copyright to musical compositions in England.
 This Statute was due to the unceasing labours of the large-minded and classical Serjeant Talfourd, 10Thomas Noon Talfourd. and as will be seen from his published correspondence, was free from the taint of any editorial intrigue.

 |↑1||Who’s Who, 1907, pt II, pg 433.|

 |↑2||See the New York Times for an explanation of this saying.|

 |↑3||According to Dr. Marjorie Bloy, “TheÂ Game Laws of 1816 limited the hunting of game to landowners: pheasant, partridge, hares and rabbits.
 The penalty for poaching â€”Â or even being found in possession of a net at night â€”Â wasÂ transportation for 7 years.
 The enclosure movement had enabled landowners to extend their parks and warrens, but had deprived villagers of common land from which to net/trap extra meat, to supplement poor diet they could afford on low wages.”|

 |↑5||Roughly, “bees make honey not for themselves.”
 From Virgil.|

 |↑6||I believe this is a reference to the character of Topsy from the novel Uncle Tom’s Cabin and the resulting expression “it growed like Topsy.”|

 |↑7||I.e., prior to the Statute of Anne, considered the first modern copyright law.|

 |↑9||The Copyright Act 1842 extended copyright to musical compositions in England.|